vernonmu/DevMtn-React-Introduction/README.md

 <div className="btn eight"	onClick={ () => { this.state.setDisplay('8'); } }></div>
 <div className="btn nine"	onClick={ () => { this.state.setDisplay('9'); } }></div>
 ````
+Great, all our number button elements are ready to start changing `this.state.display`.
+Let's code our setDisplay function.